-What Is Good Character?
-What does it mean to have good character?
-And how do you know if someone has it?
+What Is Good Character and what does it mean to have it?
+And, how do you know if someone has it?
 These are tough questions to answer, even for most adults.
-That’s why it’s so hard to teach kids about character—and even harder to help shape their characters in a positive direction.
+That’s why it’s so hard to teach kids about this subject—and even harder to help shape their characters in a positive direction.

 To do so, teachers and students alike must first understand what “character” even is.
 Abraham Lincoln once said, “Character is like a tree and reputation like its shadow.
 The shadow is what we think of it; the tree is the real thing.”
 The famous basketball coach John Wooden said something very similar: “The true test of a man’s character is what he does when no one is watching.”